genfuture/depaulai/README.md

-A chatbot that can answer questions about DePaul University using data scraped from the university's website.
+AI that can answer questions about DePaul University using data scraped from the university's website.

 ## 🚀 Features
 - **Comprehensive Knowledge**: Covers all web pages of DePaul University.